Lisson Gallery home page

 "By forming shapes with glaze—an ornamental surface material in ceramics—and presenting a state in which artificial acts are reduced back into something like a natural object, I attempt to express a span of time far greater than what a single human being could ever experience." - Masaomi Yasunaga

 Lisson Gallery and Nonaka-Hill Gallery are delighted to announce Masaomi Yasunaga's participation in Art Basel Hong Kong’s Encounters, 2026.
+This presentation coincides with the artist’s solo show Traces of Memory currently on view at the ICA Miami.
 Dedicated to large-scale projects that transcend the traditional gallery booth, Encounters returns as a central sector of Art Basel Hong Kong.
-The 2026 edition present s works guided by a curatorial vision that draws on the Five Elements—a cosmological framework widely found in Asia, with each element designated to specific areas throughout the convention halls.
+The 2026 edition presents works guided by a curatorial vision that draws on The Five Elements — a cosmological framework widely found in Asia, with each element (Wood, Fire, Earth, Metal, and Water) designated to specific areas throughout the convention halls.

-Yasunaga’s presentation continues the artist’s exploration of the influence of time over materiality, and of nature over matter.
-On his Encounters project, the artist states: “When we confront objects that are separated from us by physical or temporal distance, our perception becomes ambiguous.
+About this Encounters project, the artist states: “When we confront objects that are separated from us by physical or temporal distance, our perception becomes ambiguous.
 Attempting to comprehend such encounters, we may instinctively fill the unbridged gaps with our imagination and ideals.
 This material wonderment seems to resemble the sense of romance felt when we speculate about the greater universe, which remains largely unexplained.
 Creating this kind of enigma is an important virtue that I strive for in my vessels and sculptures.”
-Yasunaga’s works transcend visual dating, often appearing to be ancient artefacts or with an uncanny timelessness.
-Aesthetically, these glistening sculptures are simultaneously primeval and contemporary; objects of human culture which appear as if discovered anew, seeming to confirm the supremacy of nature’s elemental forces over the world of mankind.